rvan-duy/get_next_line/README.md

 (Screenshot)

 ## get_next_line
-***The aim of this project is to create a function that returns a line ending with a newline, read from a file descriptor.***
+***The aim of this project is to create a function that reads a line until a newline is found, from the file descriptor.***

 This project also introduces the concept of static variables in C programming.